BigRain02/univ_IoT_assignment_team5/README.md

 ## Customed Dataset
-- The dataset used is a sub-selection of the dataset Labeled Faces in the Wild, short [LFW](https://www.kaggle.com/datasets/atulanandjha/lfwpeople).
+- The dataset used is a sub-selection of the dataset Labeled Faces in the Wild, in short [LFW](https://www.kaggle.com/datasets/atulanandjha/lfwpeople).
 - We labeled the images ourself, 532 for training and another 354 for validation.